sbodd/bluepill/README.md

  1. install the toolchain and libarary.
  2. change the TOOLROOT path in Makefile.common
  3. change arm-none-eabi-objcopy path in mkdump.sh
- 4. run bash mkdump.sh (it will compile and flash final binary to bluepill)
+ 4. run bash mkdump.sh (it will compile and flash final binary to bluepill, will ask for root password while flashing)
  5. go to app dir and type make clean to remove generated bins and object files